trolldbois/python-clang/README.md

 ## Release SOP

-- GitHub Workflows will create new pull requests when LLVM releases new versions.
+- GitHub Workflows will create new pull requests weekly when LLVM releases new major versions.
+You can always manually trigger the GitHub Actions.
-- Merge the PR
+- Merge the PR created by GH Action.
 - Create a new release, with a new tag "v<version>".
 - The creation of the tag will trigger a push, which will trigger the release/pypi upload workflow, through Trusted Publishing